VenalityXT/Bash-Administration-Automation/README.md

 ```

 **Explanation:**
-- `useradd -m` creates the user and their home directory.
+- `useradd -m` creates the user and their home directory with the -m option.
-- `chpasswd` securely sets the default password for automation (non-interactive).
+- `chpasswd` securely sets the default password for automation using the pipe `|` operator (non-interactive).
-- `passwd -e` forces a password reset on the next login for security.
+- `passwd -e` forces a password reset on the next login for security with the -e option.

 ---